 4. Data Capacity Modeling

-- Consider average long URL size of 2KB ie for 2048 characters.
+- Consider the average long URL size of 2KB ie for 2048 characters.

-- Short URL size: 17 Bytes for 17 character
+- Short URL size: 17 Bytes for 17 characters

 - created_at- 7 bytes

 - expiration_length_in_minutes -7 bytes